-The Group and Company allocates its assets subject to ELC calculations into one of these categories, determined as follows:
+The Company allocates its assets subject to ELC calculations into one of these categories, determined as follows:

-• 12mECL The 12mECL is calculated as the portion of LTECLs that represent the ECLs that result from default events on a financial instrument that are possible within 12 months after the reporting date.
+- 12mECL The 12mECL is calculated as the portion of LTECLs that represent the ECLs that result from default events on a financial instrument that are possible within 12 months after the reporting date.
 The Group and Company calculate the 12mECL allowance based on the expectation of a default occurring in the 12 months following the reporting date.
 These expected 12-month default probabilities are applied to a forecast EAD and multiplied by the expected LGD and discounted by an appropriate EIR.
-This calculation is made for each of the four scenarios, as explained above.
+This calculation is made for each of the four scenarios, as explained above. - LTECL When an instrument has shown a significant increase in credit risk since origination, the Group and Company record an allowance for the LTECLs.
+The mechanics are similar to those explained above, including the use of multiple scenarios, but PDs and LGDs are estimated over the lifetime of the instrument.
+The expected losses are discounted by an appropriate EIR. - Impairment For debt instruments considered credit-impaired, the Group and Company recognise the lifetime expected credit losses for these instruments.
+The method is similar to that for LTECL assets, with the PD set at 100%.